Smithw8857/Instagram-Clone/README.md

 The **created_at column** is set to be a timestamp.
 When a new photo is entered the timestamp value will default to the current time and date that the photo was entered.

-I required values from both the users and photos tables in order to create a proper comments table.
+I required values from both the users and photos tables in order to create a proper comments and likes table.
 With those completed, I started creating the table that would store user comments.

 #### **Comments Table**